Documentation

 JavaScript

 Now there's a join path that goes by join definitions in the data model from users to companies_to_users to companies.
-Data Graph also shows that you can reach companies from cubes by going left to right.
+Visual Model also shows that you can reach companies from cubes by going left to right.